 With Import/Export coming up, we’ve all gotten a much-needed reminder that GTA is about, probably above all else, cars.
 The game is named after stealing cars, cars are the main thing you spend cash on, they affect gameplay significantly and they look damn great – well, some of them, anyway.
 GTA Online is filled to the brim with vehicles, and the vast majority of them are cars.
-With so many filling so many different roles, it’s increasingly difficult to pick one true king.
+With so many filling so many different roles, it’s increasingly difficult to pick the best car in GTA 5.
 Nonetheless, we’ve set out to do the impossible: name GTA Online’s best overall car.

 Note: This list will be updated following the release of future updates.